 A few simple tricks to catch a fraudulent website scammer:

-To avoid being scammed, try to only purchase from well known online retail websites or from online retailers that you personally know.
+Be picky with who you give your money to: To avoid being scammed, try to only purchase from well-known online retail websites or from online retailers that you know.

-Use antivirus software to prevent unsafe websites to protect your computer.
+Use software: Use antivirus software to prevent unsafe websites and protect your computer.

-If you have been scammed from a fraudulent website, you can dispute the charge.
+Dispute the charge: If a fraudulent website has scammed you, you can dispute the charge.

-My best advice is to try to avoid all contact with a scammer once you have established that they are unsafe.
+My best advice is to avoid all contact with a scammer once you have established that they are unsafe.
 If you are busy trying to "capture" them, your scammer might attempt to get their hands on your money or harm you in some other way.
-This is the scammers goal, and they probably aren't scared of you.
+This is the scammer's goal, and they probably aren't scared of you.

-If you do try to contact or continue to stay in contact with a scammer (I strongly advise you not to) DO NOT give them any personal information.
-They can use almost any personal information to learn more about you, be safe and be smart.
+Do NOT give them any personal information if you do try to contact or continue to contact a scammer (I strongly advise you not to).
+They can use almost any personal information to learn more about you, be safe, and be smart.